NEIL MCEVOY | CO-GENERAL MANAGER, DIRECTOR OF FOOTBALL OPERATIONS

-The 2021 season marks Neil’s 26th year as a member of the BC Lions sixth year as the club’s director of football operations and first as Co-General Manager.
+The 2024 season marks Neil’s 29th year as a member of the BC Lions, seventh year as the club’s director of football operations and second as Co-General Manager.
 A native of Surrey, he handles many of the day-to-day activities of the football operations department including player contracts, training camp, travel logistics and scouting preparation.

-Neil also plays a key role in the evaluation of Canadian talent for the CFL Draft alongside Rob Ralph and Geroy Simon while also working with GM Ed Hervey and the club’s personnel staff.
+Neil also plays a key role in the evaluation of Canadian talent for the CFL Draft alongside Rick Campbell, Rob Ralph and Ryan Rigmaiden.

 Neil joined the BC Lions in 1995 in the ticket sales department.
 He subsequently moved on to media relations in 1997 before becoming the player personnel coordinator two years later.